 Further, a Resource Company cannot renounce Eligible Expenditures incurred by it after December 31, 2015 with an effective date of December 31, 2015 to a Subscriber with which it does not deal at arm's length at any time during 2016.
-A prospective Subscriber who does not deal at arm's length with a corporation whose principal business is oil and gas exploration, development and/or production or mineral exploration, development and/or production 66(15) of the Tax Act, should consult their independent tax advisor before acquiring Units.
+A prospective Subscriber who does not deal at arm's length with a corporation whose principal business is oil and gas exploration, development and/or production or mineral exploration, development and/or production that may issue flow-through shares, as defined in subsection 66(15) of the Tax Act, should consult their independent tax advisor before acquiring Units.
 Subscribers are required to identify all Resource Companies with which he or she does not deal at arm's length to the General Partner in writing prior to the acceptance of the subscription.
 The Partnership will be deemed to not deal at arm's length with a Resource Company if any of its partners do not deal at arm's length with such Resource Company.